 Just like if a thief had the keys to your house, if an attacker acquires the private key or mnemonic phrase for your wallet, they can access your Bitcoin funds from anywhere in the world.

-To safeguard against this, we recommend never storing your private keys or mnemonic phrase electronically (i.e., as a text document on your computer), and instead, physically write it down and store it somewhere safe.
+To safeguard against this, we recommend never storing your private keys or mnemonic phrase electronically (i.e., like a text document on your computer), and instead, physically write it down and store it somewhere safe.

 Why Use a Digital Wallet in the First Place?